Alaska Diminished Value Claims

 Willett v.
 State of Alaska, 826 P.2d 1142 (Alaska Ct.
 App.
 1992)

-Alaska’s appellate court acknowledged that both the cost of repairs and the loss in market value (diminution in value) are recognized methods of measuring property damage.
+The Alaska Court of Appeals acknowledged that both the cost of repairs and the loss in market value — the diminution in value — are recognized methods of measuring property damage.

 Below are answers to common questions about Alaska diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.